arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 #### Using Linux
 <br></br>

-The following commands, using on Portenta X8 environment, allows you to capture a single frame and stream video at 30 FPS (Frames per Second) for 10 seconds from the Raspberry Pi Camera v1.3, which is based on the __OV5647 CMOS__ sensor.
+The following commands, using the Portenta X8 environment, allow you to capture a single frame and stream video at 30 FPS (Frames per Second) for 10 seconds from the Raspberry Pi Camera v1.3, which is based on the __OV5647 CMOS__ sensor.

 First, we need to set environment variables and specify the overlays for our camera and board setup: